-In August 2022, the District, and the State Water Resources Control Board (Water Board) executed Funding Agreement No. D2101054, to fund the construction of the Reclamation Facility.
+In August 2022, the District, and the State Water Resources Control Board (Water Board) executed Funding Agreement No. D2101054, to fund the construction of the West Valley Reclamation Facility.
 This is an expense reimbursement agreement that will cover 100% of the Reclamation Facility's costs.
-Construction began in January of 2022, with a current accumulated cost of approximately \$17.7 million.
-The interest rate on the loan agreement is 3.99% per annum.
+Construction began in January of 2022 and in January of 2023 the District entered into an Installment Purchase agreement with Wells Fargo Municipal Capital Strategies, LLC, in the amount of \$15,000,000, to provide interim financing for the project.
+The interest rate on the Ioan agreement is 3.99% per annum.
 Principal is due in full at maturity and interest is payable monthly.
 Principal matures through January 24, 2025.